Weddings in Philippines

 Originally, the husband's role was the provider and the wife's role the home-maker.
-Arras were both given and received, not in a spirit of reciprocity, but in a give/take relationship.
-Nowadays the coins are a reminder that the couple will dedicate themselves to one another, support each other, their children and the world around them.
+Arras were both given and received in a spirit of reciprocity.
+The coins are a reminder that the couple will dedicate themselves to one another, support each other, their children and the world around them.

 There can be any number of coins, except 30 - this being the number of coins accepted by Judas for betraying Jesus.
 (Matt.
 26:15)